rwaddilove/MoneyManager/README.md

 # MoneyManager
- A command line money manager in Java
+ A command line money manager in Java by Roland Waddilove